Case Study: Launching an app for rating the confidence of air quality sensor readings

 Performance is an important issue in the Local Haze user experience, since accessing and preparing the sensor data can be a challenge.
 We did experience some challenges with performance in the app, especially on first use when sensor data is being loaded into the app.
 To help with this we employ techniquess such as “lazy loading” to improved the user experience .
 There are development plans to continue to improve app performance in later releases while delivering a user experience that is perceived to be performant.

 I led a highly collaborative product design and development approach for this project that enabled delivery of a new and innovative mobile app for iPhone using publicly available APIs for air quality data.

-As of February 2018 the Go to Market effort for the MVP release is in its initial stages but early signs are positive.
+After the February 2018 MVP release signs are positive for adoption of Local Haze by air quality enthusiasts.
 Ratings are being posted on the App Store and initial reaction is very positive (all ratings so far are 5 stars).
 Success will be measured on the rate of adoption and engagement of the app, and we are using analytics to track this data.
 The next phase of work includes gathering user feedback and user research efforts to test users’ comprehension and the trustworthiness of the confidence ratings.

 Although after the initial launch the app required some tweaking when one of the sensor APIs was changed, we adapted the code to accommodate the update and posted changes to the App Store.

 Concurrently to the app launch, I developed and launched a marketing site for the Local Haze app.
 Visitors to the marketing site have shared positive feedback in particular the availability of a detailed FAQ explaining the “why” behind the app and the sources of data that Local Haze uses.
 The marketing site will continue to evolve and can be viewed at: https://localhaze.humanlogic.com